-Reverb and delays are the easiest thing to fuck up
+Reverb and delays are the easiest things to fuck up

 I don’t even want to say how long it took me to finally understand time based effects and how to use them properly.
-This isn’t a tutorial so I won’t go into too much technical detail right now, but I think the biggest breakthrough for me was realizing that time based effects aren’t always heard but rather felt.
-There are times when I like to tuck a reverb in so low that you would never even notice it was there unless it was taken away.
-This subtle use of reverb really opened up doors for me when trying to create space and depth in a mix.
+This isn’t a tutorial, so I won’t go into too much technical detail right now, but I think the most significant breakthrough for me was realizing that time based effects aren’t always heard but rather felt.
+There are times when I like to tuck a reverb in so low that you won’t notice it’s there unless it’s taken away.
+This subtle use of reverb opened up doors for me when trying to create space and depth in a mix.

 Give your ear time to develop

-During the first few years of working with audio there are things you just can’t hear yet.
-You’re ear hasn’t developed, you don’t know what 350 hertz sounds like, you can’t hear the difference between limiting and compressing or that drummer speeding up every 5 seconds.
-During this time usually all you know is that what you hear doesn’t sound good.
-Through trial and error you’ll eventually find what works and what doesn’t.
+During the first few years of working with audio, there are things you just can’t hear yet.
+Your ear hasn’t developed, you don’t know what 350 hertz sounds like, and you can’t hear the difference between limiting and compressing or that drummer speeding up every 5 seconds.
+During this time, usually, all you know is that what you hear doesn’t sound good.
+Through trial and error, you’ll eventually find what works and what doesn’t.

-I remember when I had just finished one of my first mixes and I was really excited about it.
-I thought it sounded great so I showed a more experienced engineer “Hey, look at this amazing mix I did.”
-After hearing it for less than 30 seconds he said the guitars were clashing around 3-5 kHz and it was interfering with the vocal.
-As soon as he told me that I heard exactly what he was talking about but if you asked me two hours before I would have said the mix sounded great and vocals were really slammin’.
+I remember when I had just finished one of my first mixes, and I was excited about it.
+I thought it sounded great, so I showed a more experienced engineer, “Hey, look at this amazing mix I did.”
+After hearing it for less than 30 seconds, he said the guitars were clashing around 3-5 kHz, and it was interfering with the vocal.
+As soon as he told me that, I heard exactly what he was talking about, but if you asked me two hours before, I would have said the mix sounded great and the vocals were really slammin’.

 Gain staging is a thing

-You know that signal going into that plug in?
-Well apparently you need to be aware of the level going out of it and into the next plug-in.
-I always knew what gain staging was but it took me awhile to get into good habits of checking to make sure levels were right and to figure out what plug ins or gear works best at what input level.
-It’s something that’s seems so easy but it’s also so easy to mess up.
+Do you know that signal going into that plugin?
+Well, you need to be aware of the level going out of it and into the next plug-in.
+I always knew what gain staging was, but it took me a while to get into good habits of checking to make sure levels were right and to figure out what plugins or gear works best at what input level.
+It’s something that seems so easy, but it’s also so easy to mess up.

-Make your own opinion, don’t listen to assholes on the internet
+Make your own opinion, and don’t listen to assholes on the internet

 People on the internet have no idea what the hell they are talking about (except AudioHertz).
 Try everything and decide for yourself, make your opinion.
 Listen to what people have to say but take it all with a grain of salt, what works for one person might not work for you.